jlvivero/main/src/documents/post/2016/12/my-google-interview/index.html.md

 The interview came and unfortunately my headset wasn't working.
 So I had to take the interview with the phone on my hand.
 It wasn't a big deal, but the real problem was that the sound was really bad.
 I couldn't hear the interviewer half the time and he couldn't hear me the other half.

-That sucked, but I wasn't nervous, he asked the question, I asked clarification back.
+That sucked, but I wasn't nervous, he asked the question, I asked him to clarify some things about the problem.
 I thought of a few possible solutions, I figured what data structure would help me and I started solving the problem.

 The approach I took was wrong, but he quickly made me realize that by asking a key question.
 The problem was that if that method was wrong my next best solution wasn't that efficient.
 The brute force solution was **O(n^2)**, my second best solution (which in this case was the best solution that didn't have a key mistake) was **O(nlogn)** which was better but there had to be a O(n) solution.